Mohanad-eng/Sensor_Fusion_MindCloud/README.md

 Let's Explain more :

-header.stamp this is the timestamp of the GPS fix — the EKF uses this to sync with IMU timestamps.
-If wrong, fusion breaks.
+See the part of Gps Sensor

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-## Explorining more sensors :
+## Explorining more about the sensors :

 IMU :